jgerrish/bitey/README.md

 opcode are the two primary elements used when manipulating instructions.

+A single Instruction is represented by the Instruction class.
+A set of instructions is represented by the Instructions class.
+An Instruction matches a single opcode, and can be thought of as an "instantiation" of that opcode, not to be confused with the OOP meaning of the word.

+Instructions belong to an InstructionClass, which can have different opcodes for different addressing modes.
+A set of InstructionClasses belong to an InstructionSet.
+These InstructionSets combined with Register and Flag definitions define chipsets, which are described in JSON documents in the chip directory.

+Different chipsets may have slightly different versions of instructions.
+For example, the NMOS and CMOS versions of the 6502 have some different features, bugs and quirks.
+These differences are often described with different words in the literature, as a "bug", "quirk", "characteristic", "feature" or "idiom".
+All these terms describe a rich spectrum of advertant or inadvertant design choices that bring life or difficulty to hardware designs.

+John West and Marko MŠkelŠ have a document describing decimal / BCD mode in NMOS 6500 series in depth and other processor features.
+It includes commented versions of decimal addition and subtraction code.
+The name of the document is "Documentation for the NMOS 65xx/85xx Instruction Set."
+It also includes more detailed information on processor differences.

+Related to differences in behavior, some instructions are undocumented and may behave differently on different chipsets.

 ### Bus Design ###

 Most of the components, like instructions, flags and registers had